Have you heard the term GRC but not quite sure what it includes? Or how it relates to healthcare?

 - Is your executive leadership aware of risk areas and prepared to allocate resources to mitigate them?

 These are just a few areas that need attention.
-A functional governance, risk and compliance strategy requires thoughtful planning, collaboration between teams and proper funding for technical and human resources.
+A functional governance, risk and compliance strategy requires thoughtful planning, a collaboration between teams, and proper funding for technical and human resources.

 Trying to figure out how to manage a universal GRC strategy?
 It’s not simple, nor is it a short-term endeavor.
 A true strategy should be as foundational to healthcare operations as safe patient care.
 Thankfully, there are resources that can help: